gbgplc/loqate-verify-helmcharts/README.md

 ### 2. LICENCE

-2.1 Subject to the terms and conditions of this Licence, GBG hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, revocable licence to use the Loqate NGV Software provided always that such use of the Loqate NGV Software is with a GBG Service and / or Software only.
+2.1 Subject to the terms and conditions of this Licence, GBG hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, revocable licence to use the Loqate Verify Software provided always that such use of the Loqate Verify Software is with a GBG Service and / or Software only.

-2.2 By using the  Loqate NGV Software You agree that:
+2.2 By using the  Loqate Verify Software You agree that:

-2.2.1 You will not use or exploit the Intellectual Property Rights in the Loqate NGV Software or permit others to use or exploit the Intellectual Property Rights in the Loqate NGV Software outside of the terms of the Licence;
+2.2.1 You will not use or exploit the Intellectual Property Rights in the Loqate Verify Software or permit others to use or exploit the Intellectual Property Rights in the Loqate Verify Software outside of the terms of the Licence;

-2.2.2 Your use of the Loqate NGV Software through any software, equipment, materials or services not provided by GBG will not infringe the rights of any third party.
+2.2.2 Your use of the Loqate Verify Software through any software, equipment, materials or services not provided by GBG will not infringe the rights of any third party.

 ### 3. DISCLAIMER OF WARRANTY

-Unless required by applicable law or agreed to in writing, GBG provides the NGV Software on an "as is" basis.
-Any and all warranties, conditions and other terms relating to the NGV Software whether express or implied by law, custom or otherwise are, to the fullest extent permitted by law, excluded from the Licence.
-GBG shall not be responsible for the decisions that You make as a result of the information, NGV Software or data that GBG provides to the You.
-You are solely responsible for determining the appropriateness of using the Loqate NGV Software and assume any risk associated with Your exercise of permissions under this Licence.
+Unless required by applicable law or agreed to in writing, GBG provides the Verify Software on an "as is" basis.
+Any and all warranties, conditions and other terms relating to the Verify Software whether express or implied by law, custom or otherwise are, to the fullest extent permitted by law, excluded from the Licence.
+GBG shall not be responsible for the decisions that You make as a result of the information, Verify Software or data that GBG provides to the You.
+You are solely responsible for determining the appropriateness of using the Loqate Verify Software and assume any risk associated with Your exercise of permissions under this Licence.

 ### 4. LIMITATION OF LIABILITY

-In no event shall GBG be liable to You , whether such liability arises in contract, tort (including, without limitation, negligence) misrepresentation or otherwise for damages, including any direct, indirect, special, incidental, or consequential damages whatsoever arising as a result of this Licence or out of the use or inability to use the Loqate NGV Software (including but not limited to damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses), even if GBG has been advised of the possibility of such damages.
+In no event shall GBG be liable to You , whether such liability arises in contract, tort (including, without limitation, negligence) misrepresentation or otherwise for damages, including any direct, indirect, special, incidental, or consequential damages whatsoever arising as a result of this Licence or out of the use or inability to use the Loqate Verify Software (including but not limited to damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses), even if GBG has been advised of the possibility of such damages.

 # Application Version Information